18F/team_api/README.md

 ## Testing

-Tests have been set up to be run by `go`.
-To run the test suite, simply type:
+Tests have been set up to be run by the `./go` script.
+To run the test suite, simply type the following into the console:

 ```bash
 $ ./go test